datduyng/tetris/readme.md

 - If one understand the bare bone of an classical game theory algorithm, he or she can manipulate and build upon the game

 # Getting start
 - Try it out yourself.
-Download the repo and run the `.jar` file
+Download the repo and run the `Teris.jar` file

 ## Game play